-- If during contract performance irregularities are found, the contractor will be notified about this immediately by fax or e-mail, which will be confirmed consequently by registered letter.
-The contractor is bound to perform the non-complying services again. - The service provider advises the managing official by registered post or e-mail showing the exact date of dispatch, at which date the services can be controlled.
+§208 If during contract performance irregularities are found, the contractor will be notified about this immediately by fax or e-mail, which will be confirmed consequently by registered letter.
+The contractor is bound to perform the non-complying services again. §209 The service provider advises the managing official by registered post or e-mail showing the exact date of dispatch, at which date the services can be controlled.

-4.15 Liability of the service provider (Art.
+4.16 Liability of the service provider (Art.
 152-153)

-- The service provider takes the full responsibility for mistakes and deficiencies in the services provided - Moreover, the service provider shall guarantee the Contracting Authority against any claims for compensation for which (s)he is liable towards third parties due to late performance of the services or due to failure of the service provider.
+- §210 The service provider takes the full responsibility for mistakes and deficiencies in the services provided - §211 Moreover, the service provider shall guarantee the Contracting Authority against any claims for compensation for which (s)he is liable towards third parties due to late performance of the services or due to failure of the service provider.

-4.16 General payment modalities (Art.
+4.17 General payment modalities (Art.
 66-72 and 160)

-- §158 The invoice must be in Euros. - The contractor sends (one copy only of) the invoices and the contract acceptance report (original copy) to one of the following addresses:
+- §212 The invoice must be in Euros. - §213 The contractor sends (one copy only of) the invoices and the contract acceptance report (original copy) to one of the following addresses:

-Enabel office in Ramallah Belgian Development Agency Royal Center Building, 7th Floor Al Balou', Mecca Street Ramallah - Al Bireh - West Bank Enabel office in Gaza Belgian Development Agency Rayyes Building, 4th Floor Victor Hugo St., Rimal Gaza
+Enabel office in Ramallah Belgian Development Agency Enabel office in Jerusalem Belgian Development Agency Royal Center Building, 7 th Floor Or Consulate General of Belgium Al Balou', Mecca Street 5 Baibars Street, Sheikh Jarrah Ramallah - Al Bireh - West Bank 9711769 Jerusalem

-§160 The invoice will be signed and dated, and will include:
+§214 The invoice will be signed and dated, and will include: